Tabard: Middle Ages

 By the second half of the 15th century, tabards, now open at the sides and so usually belted, were also being worn by knights in military contexts over their armour, and were usually emblazoned with their arms (though sometimes worn plain).
 The Oxford English Dictionary first records this use of the word in English in c.1450.
 Tabards were apparently distinguished from surcoats by being open-sided, and by being shorter.
 In its later form, a tabard normally comprised four textile panels – two large panels hanging down the wearer's front and back, and two smaller panels hanging over his arms as shoulder-pieces or open "sleeves" – each emblazoned with the same coat of arms.
 Tabards became an important means of battlefield identification with the development of plate armour as the use of shields declined.
 They are frequently represented on tomb effigies and monumental brasses of the late 15th and early 16th centuries.

 A very expensive, but plain, garment described as a tabard is worn by Giovanni Arnolfini in the Arnolfini Portrait of 1434 (National Gallery, London).
 This may be made of silk and/or velvet, and is trimmed and fully lined with fur, possibly sable.

 At The Queen's College, Oxford, the scholars on the foundation were called tabarders, from the tabard (not in this case an emblazoned garment) which they wore.

 A surviving garment similar to the medieval tabard is the monastic scapular.
-This is a wide strip of fabric worn front back of the body, with an opening for the head and no sleeves.
+This is a wide strip of fabric worn both front and back of the body, with an opening for the head and no sleeves.
 It may have a hood, and may be worn under or over a belt.